Golding defends $12,000 national minimum wage

 OPPOSITION Leader Mark Golding yesterday issued a strong defence of his proposal for a $12,000 per week national minimum wage, saying that the increase would help to address some of the issues of poverty facing the country.

-“There has not been a wage adjustment at the very bottom of the scale for over three years, and since then there has been significant price increases,” Golding said at a news conference called a day after the People's National Party (PNP) concluded its 83rd annual conference.
+“There has not been a wage adjustment at the very bottom of the scale for over three years, and since then there has been significant price increases,” Golding said at a news conference called two days after the People's National Party (PNP) concluded its 83rd annual conference.

 The current minimum wage is $7,000 per week.
 It was set in 2018.